precision-sustainable-ag/BBV3-ClearCore-Firmware/README.md

 **Setting up MAC Address**

 Each ClearCore module has a unique MAC address, flashed on it by the producer.
 A MAC address is a 6 byte sequence like "24-15-10-b0-81-d0".
 Different MAC addresses for devices operating in the same network are needed to prevent traffic collisions.
 It is possible to use a random MAC address or something like "AA-BB-CC-DD-00-11".
 In this case, the program will still work and the ClearCore will be responding normally, but it will take slightly more time for the UDP packets to be recognized in ClearCore.
 That is why we should state in this program a real MAC-address of an actual ClearCore module we are going to use with the program.
-To set the MAC address of your ClearCore module in the program, we use the command:
+To set the MAC address of your ClearCore module in the program, use the command:
 ```
 byte mac[] = {0x24, 0x15, 0x10, 0xb0, 0x81, 0xd0};
 ```